devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

   - used by google internally
   - Simple but not really an architecture

 The Provider Package [(Rousselet and Flutter Dev Team 2018)](https://pub.dev/packages/provider) is an open source package for Flutter developed by Remi Rousselet in 2018.
-It has since then been endorsed by the Flutter Team on multiple achsions (Sullivan and Hracek n.d., 2019) and they are now devolving it in cooperation.
+It has since then been endorsed by the Flutter Team on multiple achsions (<span class="citeproc-not-found" data-reference-id="sullivanPragmaticStateManagement">**???**</span>; Sullivan and Hracek 2019) and they are now devolving it in cooperation.
 The package is basically a prettier interface to interact with inherited widgets [(Flutter Dev Team 2018b)](https://api.flutter.dev/flutter/widgets/InheritedWidget-class.html) and expose state from a widget at the top of the widget tree to a widget at the bottom.
 As a quick reminder: Data in Flutter always flows **downwards**.
 If you want to access data from multiple locations withing your widget tree, you have to place it above/at one of there common ancestors so they can both access it through their build contexts.
 This practice is called *lifting state up* and it a common practice within declarative frameworks.
 The Provider Package is an easy way for us to lift state up.
 Let’s look at our example form figure XXX: The first common ancestor of all widgets in need of the favorite list is *MaterialApp*.
 So we will need to lift the state up to the MaterialApp and then have our widgets access it from there:

 ![Wisgen WidgetTree Favorites with Provider](https://github.com/Fasust/flutter-guide/wiki//images/wisgen-pagetree-provider.PNG)